 We recognize interest and penalties related to uncertain tax positions as a component of our provision for income taxes.
-In fiscal years 2016, 2015, and 2014 there was a minimal amount of estimated interest and penalties recorded in the provision for income taxes.
-We have accrued \$0.3 million and \$0.4 million of estimated interest and penalties at November 30, 2016 and 2015, respectively.
+In fiscal year 2017 estimated interest and penalties of \$0.2 million were recorded to the provision for income taxes.
+In fiscal years 2016 and 2015 there was a minimal amount of estimated interest and penalties recorded in the provision for income taxes.
+We have accrued \$0.5 million and \$0.3 million of estimated interest and penalties at November 30, 2017 and 2016, respectively.
 We do not expect any significant changes to the amount of unrecognized tax benefits in the next twelve months.

-The Internal Revenue Service completed their audit of our U.S. Federal income tax return for the years ended November 30, 2013 and November 30, 2014 with no significant changes.
 Our Federal income tax returns have been examined or are closed by statute for all years prior to fiscal year 2015.
-Our state income tax returns have been examined or are closed by statute for all years prior to fiscal year 2012, and we are no longer subject to audit for those periods.
+Our state income tax returns have been examined or are closed by statute for all years prior to fiscal year 2013, and we are no longer subject to audit for those periods.

 Tax authorities for certain non-U.S. jurisdictions are also examining returns, none of which are material to our consolidated balance sheets, cash flows or statements of income.
-With some exceptions, we are generally no longer subject to tax examinations in non-U.S. jurisdictions for years prior to fiscal year 2011.
+With some exceptions, we are generally no longer subject to tax examinations in non-U.S. jurisdictions for years prior to fiscal year 2012.

-Note 15: (Loss) Earnings Per Share
+Note 15: Earnings (Loss) Per Share

-We compute basic earnings per share using the weighted average number of common shares outstanding.
-We compute diluted earnings per share using the weighted average number of common shares outstanding plus the effect of outstanding dilutive stock options, restricted stock units and deferred stock units, using the treasury stock method.
+We compute basic earnings (loss) per share using the weighted average number of common shares outstanding.
+We compute diluted earnings (loss) per share using the weighted average number of common shares outstanding plus the effect of outstanding dilutive stock options, restricted stock units and deferred stock units, using the treasury stock method.
 The following table sets forth the calculation of basic and diluted earnings per share from continuing operations (in thousands, expect per share data):

-Fiscal Year Ended November 30, 2016 November 30, 2015 No ovember 30, 2014 Net (loss) income \$ (5 5,726) \$ (8,801) \$ 49,458 Weighted average shares outstanding 49 9,481 50,391 50,840 Dilutive impact from common stock equivalents 626 Diluted weighted average shares outstanding 49 9,481 50,391 51,466 Basic (loss) earnings per share \$ (1.13) \$ (0.17) \$ 0.97 Diluted (loss) earnings per share \$ (1.13) \$ (0.17) \$ 0.96
+Fiscal Year Ended November 30, November 30, 2017 2016 0, November 3 2015 Net income (loss) \$ 37,417 \$ (55,726) \$ (8,801) Weighted average shares outstanding 48,129 49,481 50,391 Dilutive impact from common stock equivalents 387 Diluted weighted average shares outstanding 48,516 49,481 50,391 Basic earnings (loss) per share \$ 0.78 \$ (1.13) \$ (0.17) Diluted earnings (loss) per share \$ 0.77 \$ (1.13) \$ (0.17)

-We excluded stock awards representing approximately 2,058,000 shares, 2,552,000 shares, and 355,000 shares of common stock from the calculation of diluted earnings per share in the fiscal years ended November 30, 2016, 2015 and 2014, respectively, because these awards were anti-dilutive.
+We excluded stock awards representing approximately 494,000 shares, 2,058,000 shares, and 2,552,000 shares of common stock from the calculation of diluted earnings per share in the fiscal years ended November 30, 2017, 2016 and 2015, respectively, because these awards were anti-dilutive.